-Perfect vegan doughnuts are attainable!
+Vegan doughnuts are easy to make!
 After perfecting regular doughnuts, the recipe can now be made vegan!
-No one will believe they’re truly egg free and dairy free!
+No one will believe they’re truly egg free and dairy free (this is an original recipe)!

 As an Amazon Associate I earn from qualifying purchases.

-Anyway, the reason I’m telling you this is because this doughnut recipe is popular for a reason: the doughnuts turn out perfectly!
+Anyway, the reason I’m telling you this is because this doughnut recipe is popular for a reason: the doughnuts really just turn out to be perfect!
 I’ve had rave reviews from all over the world (you can read the comments here).
 It’s not my recipe, but one I adapted from a bread baking book, so I’m not the one to take credit for the recipe.

-I also can’t take credit for “veganizing” the recipe because it was comments left from two of my readers, Jen and Nicole, telling me they’d made my Perfect Yeast Doughnuts in vegan form and they were amazed at the results.
+I also can’t take credit for “veganizing” the recipe because it was comments left from two of my readers, Jen and Nicole, telling me they’d made my perfect yeast donuts in vegan form and they were amazed at the results.
 Thank you, ladies!

-I’ve made the Perfect Vegan Doughnuts twice now and they are incredible.
+I’ve made these absolutely perfect vegan donuts twice now, and they are incredible.
 My dad raved about them saying he thinks they’re even better than the original!
 If you knew my dad, you’d realize that this means the doughnuts are crazy good!
-I also would never share a vegan recipe if it meant that the flavor/taste was compromised by having to substitute ingredients.
+I would also never share a vegan recipe if it meant that the flavor/taste was compromised by having to substitute ingredients.

 Perfect Vegan Doughnuts